News & Updates

 Another type of call is an automated call that says “Your mastercard has been deactivated.
 Press 1 to activate.
 Press 2 to deactivate."
 If you select 1 it will then ask for your card number and PIN number.

-Please be aware of these types of phishing scams as they are more prevalent around the holidays.
+Please be aware of these types of phishing scams - never give out your personal information over the phone.

 Type of scam: Email/Fraudulent Check Scam